PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 18:04:03
+Last updated: 2024-04-02 18:05:09
-Random Quote: Compassion and happiness are not a sign of weakness but a sign of strength. - Dalai Lama
+Random Quote: Wisdom is nothing but a preparation of the soul, a capacity, a secret art of thinking, feeling and breathing thoughts of unity at every moment of life. - Hermann Hesse